Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 sudo reboot now
 ```
 I'll be setting up MongoDB to _only_ run locally on the server.
-This enables it to be accessed by the NodeJS program, but not remotely.
+This enables it to be accessed by the Flask program, but not remotely.
 This is a best practice, given the security benefits.
 However, if you'd like to enable remote accesss to the MongoDB I've included instructions in the Appendix.

 ### Move the Model to Server